 JSON API

 CCM provides a STDIN/STDOUT API for managing resources programmatically.
-This enables integration with external languages, allowing you to build DSLs in Ruby, Perl, Python, or any language that can execute processes and handle JSON or YAML.
+This enables integration with external languages.
+Build DSLs in Ruby, Perl, Python, or any language that can execute processes and handle JSON or YAML.

 Overview